 BCAAs are also excellent for people following specific diets, or eating schedules such as Intermittent Fasting.

-For example: BCAAs are incredibly beneficial to take pre-workout during a fast to fuel your muscles, giving you energy and encouraging them to grow whilst you burn fat!
+For example, BCAAs are incredibly beneficial to take pre-workout during a fast to fuel your muscles, giving you energy and encouraging them to grow whilst you burn fat!

-Many people have argued that you can get the same benefits the BCAAs offer from other sources, such as whey protein.
+Many people have argued that you can get the same benefits that BCAAs offer from other sources, such as whey protein.
 Whilst whey is an excellent source of fast absorbing protein, it doesn’t have the same effects as a concentrated source of BCAAs.